To be able to arrive, to be able to be, to be able to speak. For everything.

 Creation of plans for the use of 5G.Which must entail an investment in the construction of communication towers.

-According to figures from the International Energy Agency, annual investment in the energy sector is expected to rise from 760 billion dollars in 2019 to 2.5 trillion in 2030.
-Almost triple!
+According to figures from the International Energy Agency, annual investment in the energy sector is expected to reach $2.5 trillion USD by 2030.
+That's nearly three times as much as in the previous decade!

 - More than half of the investment will go to renewable energy.